-In this article, I will introduce you to the world of fluorescent western blotting.
-Firstly, we’ll find out how it compares to chemiluminescent western blotting.
+In this article, you will be introduced to the world of fluorescent western blotting.
+Firstly, we will compare fluorescent and chemiluminescent western blotting.
 Then, we will learn how infrared fluorescent western blotting can give you truly quantitative and reproducible results.
 Lastly, we’ll look at the many advantages of fluorescent western blotting, including the possibility to multiplex.
 Importantly, this technique can save you time and precious samples.

 First, let’s have a quick recap!
 Western blotting is an efficient technique to assess the presence and abundance of proteins of interest.
 Protein separation by electrophoresis followed by western blotting may offer more precision than other antibody-based detection assays (e.g., ELISA).
 This is because even if the primary or secondary blotting antibodies cross react with non-target proteins, the signal you want (i.e., target antigen) can usually be differentiated from the noise (non-specific binding) based on molecular weight.

-Advances in reagent and imaging technologies have moved western blotting from a qualitative assessment of target proteins to a quantitative measurement of target protein levels.
+Advances in reagent and imaging technologies have moved western blotting from a qualitative assessment of target proteins to a quantitative measurement of target protein levels, which is useful in broad fields including cellular biology and antibody research.
 The improved precision is partly down to improved detection methods.
 That is, a move from chemiluminescent to fluorescent detection.

 Fluorescent Western Blotting – Here Comes the Science Part!